 You’re planning on riding an e-bike for the first time and it’s a little scary.
-Getting injured or breaking an electrical component are big concerns.
+Getting injured or breaking an electrical component are both concerns.
 But if you follow simple instructions, those fears can be squashed in a matter of minutes.

-Beginners can easily learn how to use an electric bike by following simple step by step instructions.
+Beginners can easily learn how to use an electric bike by following simple step-by-step instructions.
 They can complete each of these five steps and the included checklists and be safely riding an e-bike in no time.